opsgang/terraform-fundamentals/README.md

 > Dive in to using Terraform to provision AWS resources.
 >

-## What is and Why Terraform?
+## Why We Use Terraform

 ### What?

-    * IaC - governance, repeatability
+    * IaC - audit, governance, repeatability, versioning etc ...

     * Infrastructure | Platform provisioning
         ... not really for OS / app level configuration